mq022002/Computer-Security-Helpers/block-cipher-encryption/README.md

 ## Overview

-A 4-bit substitution cipher to encrypt an array of bytes (i.e. array of 4 bits).
-The substitution cipher maps each 4-bit input block to a different 4-bit output block.
+This project implements a 4-bit substitution cipher to encrypt an array of bytes.
+Each byte (8 bits) is divided into two 4-bit blocks (nibbles), and the substitution cipher maps each 4-bit input block to a different 4-bit output block.

 ## System Requirements